marcelmazon/rosicrucian-literature/en/student-a/the-musical-scale-and-the-scheme-of-evolution.md

 lessons pertaining to the World of Thought.
-The tone of Uranus, ruler of the pituitary body, will gradually awaken and develop the potential spiritual
+The tone of Uranus, ruler of the pituitary body, will gradually awaken and develop the potential spiritual powers of that gland and assist man in learning the lessons pertaining to the World of Life Spirit.
+The tone of Neptune, ruler of the pineal gland, will gradually awaken and develop the potential spiritual powers of that gland and assist man in mastering the lessons pertaining to the World of Divine Spirit.

 DIAGRAM!!!!!!!!!!!!!

-INVISIBLE HELPERS AND HEALING
-73
-powers of that gland and assist man in learning the lessons pertaining to the World of Life Spirit.
-The tone of Neptune, ruler of the pineal gland, will gradually awaken and develop the potential spiritual powers of that gland and assist man in mastering the lessons pertaining to the World of Divine Spirit.

-CHAPTER XII
-MUSIC AS A BUILDING POWER
+### <h3 id="chapter-12">CHAPTER XII: MUSIC AS A BUILDING POWER</h3>

-IN
-N the evolutionary progress of humanity there are four distinct classses of people at the present time,
+IN the evolutionary progress of humanity there are four distinct classses of people at the present time,
 namely: the failures, those who have definitely lost out in the present scheme and will have to go back